 ARE THERE ELECTRICS?
 No, as these were all added separately for the showcase.
 However, the paneled design of the pavilions makes it easy to add these and to create a cavity to hide them on either side of the frame.

 STORAGE & TRANSPORTATION: The purchaser will be liable for any additional storage costs from date of sale, plus transportation and rebuild costs.
 We hired a transportation company who used a 9m arctic crane trailer with a ‘toast rack’ (our term) to securely stack and hold the various parts.
 It required two loads to move everything.

 HOW MUCH DO YOU WANT FOR THEM?
 We are keen to raise as much money as possible to support Collusion’s future work.
-The pavilions cost £60,000 – covering the design commission, materials, and construction – so we are looking for offers that reflect that value, but will entertain any serious enquiries.
+The pavilions cost £60,000 – covering the design commission, materials, and construction, but we’d take offers close to £20,000 and will entertain any serious enquiries.